paketo-buildpacks/git/README.md

 The Paketo Git Buildpack is a Cloud Native Buildpack that retreives `git` metadata and preforms `git` operations.

 ## Behavior
-This buildpack will only participate if there is a valid `.git` directory in the application source directory.
+This buildpack uses the `git` dependency off of the stack that it is running on top of.
+The Git buildpack will only participate if there is a valid `.git` directory in the application source directory.

 The buildpack will do the following: